Edith Cowan University

 Edith Cowan University (ECU) is located in Perth, Australia.
 The university is named after Edith Dircksey Cowan, born in 1861, who believed education was the key to growth, change and improvement.
 Edith’s contribution to the development of Western Australian education was significant.
 She strove to achieve social justice and campaigned for the rights of women, children and families, for the poor, the poorly educated and the elderly.
 It is fitting that the oldest education institution and newest State university, ECU, bears her name.

 The city of Perth is on the west coast of Australia.
-It is a vibrant, sophisticated city.
-As well as being a friendly, safe and relaxed city, Perth offers all the cosmopolitan attractions of a large international city.
-The city boasts hundreds of restaurants and cafes, cinemas, nightclubs, and music venues as well as great shopping!
+It is a vibrant, sophisticated city, as well as being a friendly, safe and relaxed.
+Perth boasts hundreds of restaurants and cafes, cinemas, nightclubs, and music venues as well as great shopping!
 The warm sunny climate is also perfect for sporting and leisure activities – everything from tennis to golf through to whale watching and sailing.

 Areas of Study